 Our only criticism would be that the menu is very grey and could do with an extra splash of colour, just to make it a little more pleasing to the eye.

-The advantageous of using mega menus are evident, but it’s important to consider what’s going to work best for you and your website.
+The advantages of using mega menus are evident, but it’s important to consider what’s going to work best for you and your website.
 Take the Edinburgh Zoo for example; their menu is littered with pictures of animals, which works well for them, being a zoo.
 Also, everyone loves animals!
-AO, on the other hand, have opted to go with icons to represent the variation in category; and this works well for them too, as let’s be honest, most appliances look the same.
+AO, on the other hand, have opted to go with icons to represent the variation in the category; and this works well for them too, as let’s be honest, most appliances look the same.

 So be smart with it, and don’t always think you have to overcomplicate the structure.
 As long as you’re improving the customer journey, from capture through to conversion, you’re doing the right thing - so always try to design through their eyes!

 Also, with the rise of SEO and the growing need for websites to contain high quality, relevant, search optimised content; many sites are undergoing an information overload.
 It’s all good and well jam-packing your site full of content, but if the user can’t find it easily, it’s pointless!
-Mega menu’s will help eliminate any issue regarding usability, so for most sites, it’s no brainer.
+Mega menus will help eliminate any issue regarding usability, so for most sites, it’s no brainer.

 Have you come across any websites recently where you’ve thought “well, that was easy...”?
 Alternatively, have you landed on any that have been an absolute pain to use?
-Get it touch or comment below; we’d love to hear your thoughts!
+Get it in touch or comment below; we’d love to hear your thoughts!